Devilly/hobby_log/coaster-for-pot/README.md

 1) Which was converted to a [SVG file](coaster_idea.svg) with some online tool.
 1) Importing this into [Tinkercad](https://www.tinkercad.com/) it could be used for a 3D design.

+On the sides there are notches created by the feet that would otherwise be sticking out of the design.
+The hope is these notches create enough ventilation to get rid of the moisture appearing beneath the pot.

 <image src="coaster.jpeg" width="300" />

 And it fits nicely below the pot.